abcxyz/github-token-minter/docs/playbooks/alerts/ContainerUsage.md

 ## High CPU Utilization

-This alert fires when a Cloud Run service is experiencing high CPU utilization across all container instances.
+This alert fires when the Cloud Run service is experiencing high CPU utilization across all container instances.
 The alert policy monitors the P99 sampling metric.
 We consider any lower p value to be too relaxed.

 ### Triage Steps